With extensive grazing infrastructure, the ranch boasts an 800-plus animal unit grazing capacity and is an excellent long-term investment opportunity.

 The BX ranch has not been actively hunted in a number of years.
 It is located in Game Management Unit # 128 and is home to a wide range of mammals including: pronghorn antelope, mule deer, coyote, and bobcat, as well as unique species of birds and amphibians including long-billed curlew, scaled quail, raptors, mountain plovers, upland sandpipers, burrowing owl, Cassin’s sparrow, lark bunting, grey vireo, curve-billed thrasher, horned lizard, and plains leopard frog.

 The 26,018 total acre BX Ranch is remarkably well served by brand new state-of-the-art regenerative grazing infrastructure.
 Facilities include 48 miles of new interior electric fencing, which make up a total of 38 standalone grazing pastures/paddocks (~650 acre avg. size).
 Each pasture is served by at least one and in most cases two or more of the more than 40 ponds and stock tanks across the ranch.
-Each paddock is served by a network of new 3” PVC water lines serviced by a 60,000 gallon water storage tank battery strategically located in the middle of the property.
-The enhanced ranch infrastructure has made the ranch much more productive and healthy range condition with a year-round carrying capacity now rated for more than 800 year-round pairs.
-The ranch is fully accessible to 4×4 ranch vehicles, serviced by a network of typical two-track ranch roads.
+Each paddock is served by a network of new 3” PVC water lines serviced by a 48,000 gallon water storage tank battery strategically located in the middle of the property.
+The enhanced ranch infrastructure has made the property much more productive with a vibrant and healthy range condition and a year round carrying capacity now rated for more than 800 year-round pairs.
+The ranch is fully accessible to 4×4 vehicles, serviced by a network of typical two-track ranch roads.